 Espadrille Sandal Making Workshop

-    Join us for our brand new class for Spring where you can make a pair of

-    classic Spanish style espadrille sandals.
-You will learn how to cut the

-    pieces and hand stitch to your traditional jute sole.
+Join us for our brand new class where you can make a pair of classic Spanish style espadrille sandals.
+You will learn how to cut the pieces and hand stitch to your traditional jute sole.

 Did you know?
-The term espadrille comes from the Catalan word

-    ‘espardenya’ meaning esparto grass - an indigenous southern European

-    plant used in the making of espadrilles.
-The plant is traditionally used

-    in the making of ropes and baskets as well as providing the material for

-    the iconic sole of the espadrille.
-It is a coarse and wiry plant, and

-    therefore perfect for the sole of a light and practical shoe!
+The term espadrille comes from the Catalan word ‘espardenya’ meaning esparto grass - an indigenous southern European plant used in the making of espadrilles.
+The plant is traditionally used in the making of ropes and baskets as well as providing the material for the iconic sole of the espadrille.
+It is a coarse and wiry plant, and therefore perfect for the sole of a light and practical shoe!

 This course runs for 3 hours and all materials & tools are provided.

 If you would like to commission this class as a private workshop, please contact Hetty for more details.